 Hood River may be the most scenically blessed and recreationally diverse town in Oregon, if not in the United States.
 No wonder so many people who come here to visit, end up staying.
 Located at the crossroads of the spectacular Columbia River Gorge and the magnificent Cascade Range, Hood River County is a scenic wonderland of natural beauty in every season.
 Here you’ll discover a world of year-round outdoor recreation, dramatic vistas, historic landmarks, fantastic food, wine and beer—and best of all, warm, friendly people.

 Hood River welcomes sports enthusiasts in all seasons.
-In addition to being the windsurfing capital of the world, we offer kiteboarding and stand-up paddle-boarding, mountain and road biking, hiking, whitewater kayaking and rafting, fishing, and world-class skiing, snowboarding, and snowshoeing.
-With two ports and two boat basins, the area also serves both commercial as well as recreational boating.
+In addition to being the windsurfing capital of the world, it offers kiteboarding and standup paddleboarding, mountain and road biking, hiking, whitewater kayaking and rafting, fishing, world-class skiing and snowboarding, and snowshoeing.
+With two ports and two boat basins, the area also serves both commercial and recreational boating.

 Livability and quality of life are priorities in Hood River County.
-Our mild climate and clean mountain air, our year-round recreational activities for the whole family, and our fresh local culinary delights and award-winning wineries make it a popular destination for visitors from around the world.
-Festivals, art and cultural happenings, plays and music, and sporting events occur throughout the year.
+The mild climate, clean mountain air, year-round recreational activities for the whole family, and fresh, local culinary delights and award-winning wineries make it a popular destination for visitors from around the world.
+Festivals, art and cultural happenings, plays and music, and sporting events occur throughout the year so there’s always something going on.
 We invite you to visit this place of stunning beauty and discover your next adventure here.

-1. Drive the Fruit Loop – This 35-mile scenic drive through the valley’s orchards, forests, farmlands, and friendly communities is one of the area’s top attractions.
-Fruits, wine, lavender, alpacas, and family activities create wonderful memories throughout the year.
+- Drive the Fruit Loop – This 35 mile scenic drive through the valley’s orchards, forests, farmlands and friendly communities is one of the area’s top attractions.
+Fruits, wine, lavender, alpacas and family activities create wonderful memories throughout the year.

-2. Enjoy the Outdoors – As the outdoor recreation capital of Oregon, Hood River attracts both professional and amateur outdoor sports enthusiasts from around the world.
-Try hiking, backpacking, bike riding, windsurfing, kayaking, skiing, snowboarding, stand-up paddleboarding, white-water rafting…You get the idea!
+- Enjoy the Outdoors – As the outdoor recreation capital of Oregon, Hood River attracts both professional and amateur outdoor sports enthusiasts from around the world.
+Try hiking, backpacking, bike riding, windsurfing, kayaking, skiing, snowboarding, stand-up paddleboarding, whitewater rafting…You get the idea!

-3. Shop in Hood River – Indulge in beautifully made clothing (like alpaca wood), art, crafts, books, and more at a variety of amazing locally owned shops.
+- Shop in Hood River – Indulge in beautifully made clothing (like alpaca wool), art, crafts, books and more at a variety of amazing locally owned shops.

-4. Go Wine Tasting – The Columbia River Gorge growing region is one of America’s most unique wine areas, due to special climate and soil conditions.
+- Go Wine Tasting – The Columbia River Gorge growing region is one of America’s most unique wine areas due to special climate and soil conditions.
 Take time to tour our wineries and vineyards, and relax at our many casual tasting rooms.

-6. Get out on the Water – Hood River is known as the windsurfing capital of the world – with kiteboarding, kayaking, rafting, swimming, yachting, stand-up paddleboarding, and fishing all running close in popularity.
+- Get out on the Water – Hood River is known as the windsurfing capital of the world – with kiteboarding, kayaking, rafting, swimming, yachting, stand-up paddleboarding, and fishing all coming close in popularity.

-7. Tour the Waterfalls – The geology of the Columbia River Gorge lends itself to some of the most spectacular waterfalls anywhere.
-Starting with the towering 620-foot Multnomah Falls, visitors can see waterfalls all along the Old Highway and at other locations throughout the County.
+- Tour the Waterfalls – The geology of the Columbia River Gorge lends itself to some of the most spectacular waterfalls anywhere.
+Starting with the towering 620-foot Multnomah Falls, visitors can see waterfalls all along the I-84 and at other locations throughout the county.

-9. Sample our Local Beers – Beer is serious business in Hood River County.
-Be sure to explore the world of craft beer and fine brew pubs here.
-And don’t forget the annual Hood River Hop’s Festival, held the last Saturday of September in downtown Hood River.
+- Sample our Local Beers – Beer is serious business in Hood River County.
+Be sure to explore the world of craft beer and fine brewpubs here.
+And don’t forget the annual Hood River Hops Fest, held the last Saturday of September in downtown Hood River.

-There are 2 AND 4 hour Excursion Tours.
-Sit back, enjoy the great views and visit with friends and family as you travel along the river, through forests, meadows and numerous fruit orchards.
+There are two AND four hour Excursion Tours.
+Sit back, enjoy the great views and visit with friends and family as you travel along the river, forests, meadows and numerous fruit orchards.
 A live narration along the way covers local history and key points of interest.
 During the layover, have a picnic in the park, sample local cafés, browse the shops and take in stunning views of Mt.
 Hood.
 Be sure to bring a camera.

-All trains depart from and return to the Mount Hood Railroad depot in Hood River, Oregon.
-Reservations are recommended on all scenic excursions trains; however, walk-in’s are welcomed and seated on availability.
-The Excursion Train offers light concessions onboard and cars are heated and the Dome cars also have air conditioning.
+All trains depart from and return to the Mount Hood Railroad depot in Hood River.
+Reservations are recommended on all scenic excursions trains, however, walk-ins are welcome and seated on availability.
+The Excursion Train offers light concessions onboard and cars are heated.
+The dome cars also have air conditioning.
 The Dinner and Brunch Trains are comprised of air-conditioned and heated cars.
 All trains are equipped with restroom facilities.

 Advance reservations are required in order to confirm train reservation.